 Monetary assets and liabilities denominated in foreign currencies are translated at the exchange rate in effect at the date of the statement of financial position.
-Non-monetary assets and liabilities, expenses and other income arising from foreign currency transactions are translated at the exchange rate in effect at the date of the transaction except for Portrush which translates non-monetary assets at the exchange rate at period end.
+Non-monetary assets and liabilities, expenses and other income arising from foreign currency transactions are translated at the exchange rate in effect at the date of the transaction.
 Exchange gains or losses in the parent company arising from the translation are included in profit or loss for the year.
-Exchange gains and losses in Portrush are recognized in other comprehensive loss and accumulate as a separate component of equity.
+Exchange gains and losses in subsidiaries with other functional currencies are recognized in other comprehensive loss and accumulate as a separate component of equity.